 The Tudors and Jon & Kate Plus 8 premiered, and I'll leave you to decide which family was more dysfunctional.
 Stargate SG-1, The Vicar of Dibley, Crank Yankers, Bratz, George Loeze, 7th Heaven, The King of Queens, Gilmore Girls, Crossing Jordan, Veronica Mars, Pimp My Ride, Punk'd, and most controversially judging by the reaction to its finale, The Sopranos all aired their final first-run episodes that spring.

-Films premiering in the Spring of 2007 included Blades of Glory, Grindhouse, Disturbia; the 3rd films in the Spider-Man, Shrek, Pirates of the Caribbean and Ocean's franchises; and Waitress, which revived Keri Russell's career after her Felicity haircut, and also introduced the 99 percent of us who had never watched Firefly to Nathan Fillion, the future Castle.
+Films premiering in the Spring of 2007 included Blades of Glory, Grindhouse, Disturbia; the 3rd films in the Spider-Man (Tobey Maguire's last appearance as the Web-Slinger), Shrek, Pirates of the Caribbean and Ocean's franchises; and Waitress, which revived Keri Russell's career after her Felicity haircut, and also introduced the 99 percent of us who had never watched Firefly to Nathan Fillion, the future Castle.
 Daniel Craig was now James Bond.
 Brandon Routh was still Superman.
 Christian Bale was now Batman.
+David Tennant was now The Doctor.

 Elton John played Madison Square Garden for the 60th time on his 60th birthday, which was a record for The Garden for a musical performer.
 The Garden "retired his uniform number," raising a banner with his name and the Number 60 to the rafters, to join Billy Joel's Number 12 from his record 12 straight sellouts.
 A much younger English performer, Joss Stone, released the album Introducing Joss Stone.
 Which was an odd title for an album by her, since it was her 3rd album.
 The Number 1 song in America was "Give It To Me" by Timbaland, with assistance from 2 of his recent assistees, Nelly Furtado and Justin Timberlake.
 Michael Jackson was still alive.